TechNinja88/Assignment-E/README.md

    - DBSCAN with various eps and min_samples values
 ## Plots
 you can find the plots in the `Part1_plots`, `Part2_plots`  and `Part3_plots`  folder.

+NB: Parts of the code are based on the teacher's demonstration.